BJA Program Staff

 Dr. Chip Coldren is a university professor and long-time police researcher and technical assistance provider.
 Dr. Coldren has extensive experience with introducing innovation into police department operations, policies and procedures and he formerly directed the Illinois Community Policing Training Institute.

-Mr. Christopher Sun manages the SPI program and provides technical assistance and support to grantee sites.
-Mr. Sun was the Deputy Director of the Regional Educational Laboratory Appalachia and oversaw the research and technical assistance agendas for Kentucky, Tennessee, Virginia and West Virginia on topics such as school discipline and school reform.
-He has also served as a lead coordinator for professional learning communities and research-practice partnerships.
+Mr. Christopher Sun oversees the SPI program and provides technical assistance and support to grantee sites.
+Mr. Sun has over a decade of experience supporting and implementing research-practice partnerships.
+Prior to the SPI, he was the Deputy Director of the Regional Educational Laboratory Appalachia and oversaw the research and technical assistance agendas for Kentucky, Tennessee, Virginia, and West Virginia on topics such as school discipline and school reform.
+He also served as a lead coordinator for professional learning communities in criminal justice and education.

 Senior Collaboration Expert